 Build your own personal music streaming applications using the LibSpotify SDK or CocoaLibSpotify.

 Important!
 LibSpotify and CocoaLibSpotify are no longer under active development on any platform and are considered deprecated.
 If you are building applications for iOS or Android, please use the iOS SDK or Android SDK.
 We hope to be able to provide you with a new library for other platforms during 2016.

-Until then, you can still download these libraries and provision new keys for your project.
+Until then, you can still provision new keys for your project.
 However, please be aware that we cannot offer active support or guarantee future functionality on LibSpotify or CocoaLibSpotify.

 The LibSpotify SDK and CocoaLibSpotify provide C language APIs that enable you to add Spotify music services to your own applications.